codeforamerica/ohana-api/README.md

 Follow the Homebrew instructions if you want Redis to start automatically every time you restart your computer.
 Otherwise launch Redis manually in a separate Terminal tab or window:

     redis-server

+[Redis installation instructions using MacPorts](https://github.com/codeforamerica/ohana-api/wiki/Installing-Redis-with-MacPorts-on-OS-X) are available on the wiki.

 **Other**